FlagAI-Open/Aquila2/README.md

 	"instruction": ""
 }
 ```
-Subsequently, you can utilize the variety of fine-tuning scripts we offer for different purposes:
+Subsequently, you can use the variety of fine-tuning scripts we offer for different purposes:

 - Execute `finetune/7B/finetune.sh` for a full parameter fine-tuning of the 7B model
 - Execute `finetune/7B/finetune_lora.sh` for LoRA fine-tuning of the 7B model